The work of a freelance writer is much more than the writing itself.

 You need to treat your readers as customers.

-By approaching it this way, you can turn fairweather visitors into life-long followers of your blog, if not actual customers!
+By approaching it this way, you can turn fairweather visitors into life-long followers of your blog, if not real customers!

-Let’s take a look at some of the ways that this approach can prove to be useful or beneficial for your writing career.
+Let’s take a look at some of the ways on how to grow traffic to your website can prove to be beneficial for your writing career.

 For starters, think of the implications of having your blog readers be your customers.

-Let’s say that they eventually subscribe to your blog.
+Let’s say that they finally subscribe to your blog.
 You can’t just send them emails that you feel like sending.

-They unsubscribe from your list faster than you can say “Wait!”
-Moreover, it’s now against the law to send them anything else other than what you promised them!
+They unsubscribe from your list quicker than you can say “Wait!”
+Besides, it’s now against the law to send them anything else than what you promised them!

-In May of this year, the General Data Protection Regulation (GDPR) act was enforced.
+The enforcement of the General Data Protection Regulation (GDPR) was in May of this year.
 It laid down the hammer not only on email marketing but also on data collection in general.

-Basically, you need permission from visitors to collect information from their end.
-You can no longer assume that people want to be counted as a visitor to your blog.
+As a rule, you need permission from visitors to collect information from their end.
+You cannot count people as a visitor of your blog anymore.
 You need them to accept the terms of your blog and how you gather information.
 If they don’t accept, they will leave your site.

 Crazy, I know.
-But it’s a necessary bill to safeguard personally identifiable information (PII) of users, among other reasons.
+But it’s an important bill to safeguard individually identifiable information (PII) of users, among different reasons.

 Therefore, you will need to make sure that you follow all regulatory compliance and data protection laws that might be relevant.

-As long as you pay attention to your legal responsibilities to your customers/readers, you will be able to expect them to be more loyal in the future.
+As long as you pay attention to your licit responsibilities to your customers/readers, you will be able to expect them to be more loyal in the future.

 2. Give them what they want

 As a business person, your goal is not only to boost sales.
 It’s to also keep your customers happy.
-If done successfully, you can turn them into repeat customers.
+If done proficiently, you can turn them into repeat customers.

 In case you didn’t know: